dougtoppin/presentation-aws-cloudformation/PITCHME.md

 Staying within the AWS ecosystem has advantages

+* IAM
+* logging
+* cli
+* admin console

 +++

-No other tools to learn, install, configure and support
+No other tools to learn, install, configure, support and pay for

 +++